Guidelines for taking photographs or film footage of students in class

 Use and Publication of Images

-If a photograph or film is used, avoid naming the young person or use their first name only.
+If a photograph or film is used, avoid naming the students or use their first name only.
 YBS avoids giving details that may lead to a personal identification of a child.
 Personal details such as e-mail address, home address and telephone numbers must never be released.

 Photographs and film footage used specifically for publicity material such as leaflets and posters in print or on websites or social media should not be continuously re-used.
 Images should be used in conjunction with the project they relate to and should be reviewed regularly.